openebs/mayastor-extensions/index.md

 ### How to customize OpenEBS Helm chart?

 OpenEBS helm chart is an umbrella chart that pulls together engine specific charts.
-The engine charts are included as dependencies. arts/openebs/Chart.yaml).
+The engine charts are included as [dependencies](https://github.com/openebs/openebs/tree/HEAD/charts/Chart.yaml).

 ```bash
 openebs